immutable/imx-core-sdk-kotlin-jvm/imx-core-sdk-kotlin-jvm/generated/docs/AssetsApi.md

 val buyOrders : kotlin.Boolean = true // kotlin.Boolean | Set flag to true to fetch an array of buy order details  with accepted status associated with the asset val includeFees : kotlin.Boolean = true // kotlin.Boolean | Set flag to include fees associated with the asset val collection : kotlin.String = collection_example // kotlin.String | Collection contract address
-val updatedMinTimestamp : kotlin.String = updatedMinTimestamp_example // kotlin.String | Minimum timestamp for when these assets were last updated
+val updatedMinTimestamp : kotlin.String = updatedMinTimestamp_example // kotlin.String | Minimum timestamp for when these assets were last updated, in ISO 8601 UTC format.
+Example: '2022-05-27T00:10:22Z'
-val updatedMaxTimestamp : kotlin.String = updatedMaxTimestamp_example // kotlin.String | Maximum timestamp for when these assets were last updated
+val updatedMaxTimestamp : kotlin.String = updatedMaxTimestamp_example // kotlin.String | Maximum timestamp for when these assets were last updated, in ISO 8601 UTC format.
+Example: '2022-05-27T00:10:22Z'
 val auxiliaryFeePercentages : kotlin.String = auxiliaryFeePercentages_example // kotlin.String | Comma separated string of fee percentages that are to be paired with auxiliary_fee_recipients
 val auxiliaryFeeRecipients : kotlin.String = auxiliaryFeeRecipients_example // kotlin.String | Comma separated string of fee recipients that are to be paired with auxiliary_fee_percentages
 try {